This error message typically means PluralEyes is unable to access where the temporary files or project files are stored.

 There are two main culprits for this problem:

-• There are file permission issues with where the temporary files or project files are stored.
-Macs have file permission set on every file and folder within their OS.
-Try moving your project/temp file directory to someplace on your local drive (like your Desktop).
+- There are file permission issues with where the temporary files or project files are stored.
+Macs have file permission set on every file and folder within their OS which can be adjusted for a myriad of reasons-- especially with external/network drives, causing problems with applications like PluralEyes.
+Head into the Preferences menu and move your project/temp file directory to someplace on your local drive (like your Desktop).

-• There is a special character (/, $, #, @, etc.) somewhere within the file path or filename of the temporary files or project files are stored.
-Review where you've got your temporary files or project files are stored, remove/replace the special
+- There is a special character (/, $, #, @, etc.) somewhere within the file path or filename of the temporary files or project files are stored.
+Review where you've got your temporary files or project files are stored, remove/replace the special character in question.

 Comments